onisj/youtube-comment-intelligence/docs/TESTING.md

 # 🧪 Comprehensive Testing Guide

-Complete testing strategy and implementation for the YouTube Sentiment Analysis project.
+Complete testing strategy and implementation for the YouTube Comment Intelligence project.

 ## 📋 Overview